validitylabs/HOPR-PL-Substrate/README.md

 </table>

 HOPR fills the gap between p2p networks and dApps that exchange sensitive information.
 HOPR adds metadata privacy on top of an existing P2P layer that is used in form of [libp2p](https://libp2p.io) or [WebRTC](https://en.wikipedia.org/wiki/WebRTC) in decentralized architectures today.
 It is compatible with underlying network protocols such as [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite) or [QUIC](https://webrtc.org).
 Depending on the application, one layer above HOPR could be an optional storage / sync lauer which then enables e.g. chat application with longer-term message caching.

-Data packages produced by dApps may not just contain valuable data but may also reveal metadata that can be linked to real-world identities.
-On-chain privacy, for example, is of limited impact if a network observer can link metadata to a social media account in order to attack the person because of the fact *that* they used privacy-preserving financial networks - without knowing *what* exactly they used them for.

 <table>
     <thead>